mariosworkshop/EspRobot/Control page/main/README.md

 - host on ESP8266
 - control servo moving by sliders and sending XMLHTTPREQUEST with package of data
-- create downloadable seros poses list
+- create downloadable servos poses list

 ## Program